 The teacher caught Kim sneaking away from recess to eat other student’s lunches.
 This was the third incident in the past week.
 Kim couldn’t help that she was always hungry.
 Food was all she could think about and she never seemed to have enough.

 She wore the same gray sweatshirt every single day, one covered in spaghetti stains and smeared with peanut butter.
 Her hair was knotted and she always had crumbs crusted onto her face.
 The other students made fun of her, not only because of her appearance, but also because they were angry at her for eating their lunches.

 One day, as students got off the bus, they started chasing Kim toward her house.
 They called her names and threw rocks at her.
 Everyone joined in, even the boy who usually walked home alone.

-The boy found himself sucked into the mindless mob of angry students chasing the poor girl down the street.
+The boy found himself sucked into the angry mob of children chasing the poor girl down the street.
 The power of the group was so overwhelming, that he barely registered Kim’s cries for help.
 By the time they had reached her house, he had thrown a rock without hesitation.

 Kim’s grandmother burst through the front door.
 She saw Kim and the horde of students behind her, each with stones in their tiny fists.
 She screamed at the kids.
 Her voice quivered with fear and anger.
 “How could you!
 She’s a little girl!
 This is the worst thing I’ve ever seen!”